Aseman-Land/QFfmpeg/README.md

-# QtFfmpeg
+# QFfmpeg

-QtFfmpeg is a qt module for using ffmpeg
+QFfmpeg is a qt module for using ffmpeg